ArtursTorsters/arturstorsters.github.io/terms-of-service.md

-# Terms of Service for LactaMed
+# Terms of Service for LactaHelp

 **Effective Date:** 15.09.2025
 **Last Updated:** 15.09.2025

 ## Acceptance of Terms

-By downloading, installing, or using LactaMed, you agree to these Terms of Service.
+By downloading, installing, or using LactaHelp, you agree to these Terms of Service.
 If you do not agree, do not use the app.

 ## Description of Service

-LactaMed provides general educational information about medication compatibility with breastfeeding.
+LactaHelp provides general educational information about medication compatibility with breastfeeding.
 The app aggregates publicly available data from medical databases and research sources.

 ## MEDICAL DISCLAIMER AND LIMITATIONS